yiakwy/yiakwy.github.io/_posts/2017-05-31-natural-philosophy-of-supervised-or-semisupervised-model-generalization.md

 {% endraw %}
 </div>

-A concrete example which already existing in ML using such method are CCA and PLSR.
-But they are limited to a linear regression model to connect to multiple responses with simple and  error assumption:
+**CCA** and **PLSR** use the similiar form.
+But they are limited to a least square regression to connect to multiple responses under a simple error assumption:

 <div class="formula container" style="width: 95%" onload = "UpdateMath(this.value)">
 {% raw %}